-Reflects NEP's net ownership interest in pipeline capacity based on respective ownership interests as discussed in (c) and (d).
+(b) Reflects NEP's net ownership interest in pipeline capacity based on respective ownership interests as discussed in (c) and (d)

-A subsidiary of Pemex owns a 10% interest in the NET Mexico pipeline.
+(c) A subsidiary of Pemex owns a 10% interest in the NET Mexico pipeline.

-Through its ownership interest in Meade Pipeline Co, LLC, NEP has an indirect equity method investment in the Central Penn Line (CPL), which represents an approximately 39% aggregate ownership interest in the CPL, and a 40% interest in an expansion project that is expected to add an estimated 0.2 Bcf per day of natural gas capacity through the addition of compression at new and existing stations scheduled for commercial operation by mid-2022, subject to receipt of certain regulatory approvals.
+(d) Through its ownership interest in Meade Pipeline Co, LLC, NEP has an indirect equity method investment in the Central Penn Line (CPL), which represents an approximately 39% aggregate ownership interest in the CPL, and a 40% interest in an expansion project that added approximately 0.22 Bcf per day of natural gas capacity through the addition of compression at new and existing stations completed in October 2021.
 See Note 3.